 Despite its name, Rock has a mile long sandy beach bordered by sand dunes stretching round the coast, making it one of the most popular areas during the peak Summer months.

-Its sheltered waters make Rock a popular watersports area, and there are plenty of activities to try, including water-skiing, wind-surfing and sailing, or you could just pack a picnic rug and while away the hours paddling in the shallow waters and building sandcastles.
+Its sheltered waters mean it's perfect for watersports; there are plenty of activities to try, including water-skiing, wind-surfing and sailing, or you could just pack a picnic rug and while away the hours paddling in the shallow waters and building sandcastles.

 Once you've finished exploring the beach and the watersports, you can catch the ferry and travel the short distance across the calm waters to Padstow.